-The objective of this project is to improve the speed and confidence of directed energy deposition (DED) process qualification by identifying application space, process technology, and materials; developing and validating feature-based build qualifications (FBQ) by cataloging features, build process parameters, additive characteristics, and material property relationships; deploying the FBQ catalog for design engineering; and process qualification.
+The objective of this project was to improve the speed and confidence of directed energy deposition (DED) process qualification by identifying application space, process technology, and materials; developing and validating feature-based build qualifications (FBQ) by cataloging features, build process parameters, and material property relationships; and deploying the FBQ Bayesian Hybrid Model approach to accelerate design engineering and process qualification.

-GE Global Research Center (GEGRC) is focusing on developing FBQ by first identifying part-based critical features (including engineering and performance requirements), testing protocols, and printing specimens, thus establishing additive characteristics and performance measurements.
-In addition, probabilistic modeling and efficient sampling are being developed for a performance catalog based on FBQ methodology.
+GE Global Research Center (GEGRC) developed FBQ by first identifying part-based critical features (including engineering and performance requirements), testing protocols, and printing specimens, thus establishing additive characteristics and performance measurements.
+In addition, probabilistic modeling and efficient sampling were developed for a performance catalog based on FBQ methodology.

-GE Bayesian Hybrid Modeling framework (GEBHM) in conjunction with Intelligent Design Analysis of Computer Experiments (IDACE) is being used to build predictive models of each feature for the relationship between process parameters, additive build characteristics, and material performance.
-Implementation efforts include defining the application space, process technology and materials; generating hybrid probabilistic models relating feature performance to process; and deploying hybrid models to the engineering community.
-Training development and pilots are also planned.
+GE Bayesian Hybrid Modeling framework (GEBHM) in conjunction with Intelligent Design Analysis of Computer Experiments (IDACE) was used to build predictive models of each feature for the relationship among process parameters, additive build characteristics, and material performance.
+Implementation efforts included defining the application space, process technology and materials; generating hybrid probabilistic models relating feature performance to process; and deploying hybrid models to the engineering community.
+Training development and pilots were also planned.